turbot/guardrails-docs/docs/integrations/azure/import/tenant/index.md

 ---
-title: "Import Azure Tenant into Turbot"
+title: "Import Azure Tenant into Guardrails"
 template: Documentation
 nav:
   title: "Tenant"
   order: 1
 ---

-# Import Azure Tenant into Turbot
+# Import Azure Tenant into Guardrails

-[Proper setup in the Azure tenant](integrations/azure/import) is required for import of an Azure Tenant into Turbot.
+[Proper setup in the Azure tenant](integrations/azure/import) is required for import of an Azure Tenant into Guardrails.

-All child resources of the Azure Tenant will be discovered and subsequently entered into the Turbot CMDB, if permissions allow.
+All child resources of the Azure Tenant will be discovered and subsequently entered into the Guardrails CMDB.

-While you can import an Azure Tenant at the Turbot level, it is recommended that you import accounts into Turbot Folders, as it provides greater flexibility and ease of management.
+While you can import an Azure Tenant at the Turbot level, it is recommended that you import accounts into Guardrails Folders, as it provides greater flexibility and ease of management.
 Define a Folder hierarchy prior to import.

-## Import Azure Tenant via Turbot Console (UI)
+## Import Azure Tenant via Guardrails Console

-1. At the main Turbot screen after logging in with `Turbot/Admin` permissions, click the purple **IMPORT** card in the top right corner.
+1. At the main Guardrails landing page after logging in with `Turbot/Admin` permissions, click the purple **IMPORT** card in the top right corner.
 2. Select **Azure Tenant** on the left.
 3. Use the **Parent Resource** dropdown menu to select the parent resource for the Azure Tenant.